f-osss/Discordn-t-Chat-System/README.md

 Port ```8732``` for communication with the web_server.
 The web_server uses port ```8733``` to communicate with the web client (accessed via the browser).

+### Note: This project was developed and tested on the Aviary server at the University of Manitoba.
+When running locally or on another server, make sure the correct hostname and ports are used.